SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting-and-faqs.md

 ### Answer

-To ingest old or historical data is to use a [Filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) for log collection.
-By default, the filelog receiver starts reading logs from the end of the file.
+To ingest old or historical data is to use a [Filelog Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) for log collection.
+By default, the Filelog Receiver starts reading logs from the end of the file.
 However, this can be changed by adjusting the configuration file to start reading from the beginning of the file by setting `start_at: beginning`.

 ### Question